girlhefunnyaf44/Python-Calculator/README.md

 ## Python-Calculator

-Speedrun Calculator made it in 2 minutes and 48 seconds
+Made this in 2 less than 2 minutes